GoogleCloudPlatform/microservices-demo/README.md

 ## Getting started

 Start with a GitHub Repository in your account.
 You can clone this repository to your workstation and then push it to your repository.
 If you directly fork this repository, you won't be able to make it private.
 It is up to you to keep this repo as a private repo during the hackathon.

+## GitHub repository

+1. Create a private GitHub repository in your personal account.
+Do not folk this repository if you want to keep your code private during the hackathon.
+An example repository name would be "ballerina-hackathon-kubecon-na-19"

+2. Clone this repository to your machine and then push it your private Git repository.

+## Installation

+Make sure that you've Docker and Kubernetes installed locally.
+We recommend you to use the pre-built container images of all the microservices that are available publicly, instead of building yourself.

 ### Building and running this application